1959 Tibetan uprising: Lhasa uprising

 On 12 March thousands of women gathered in front of the Potala Palace in Lhasa on the ground called Dri-bu-Yul-Khai Thang.
 The leader of this nonviolent demonstration was Pamo Kusang.
 This demonstration, now known as Women's Uprising Day, started the Tibetan women's movement for independence.
 On 14 March at the same location thousands of women assembled in a protest led by "Gurteng Kunsang, a member of the aristocratic Kundeling family and mother of six who was later arrested by the Chinese and executed by firing squad."

 After consulting the state oracle and concluding that the situation had become too unstable, the Dalai Lama and his close confidants opted to flee Lhasa.
 On 15 March, preparations for the Dalai Lama's evacuation from the city were set in motion, with Tibetan troops being employed to secure an escape route from Lhasa.
 On 17 March, two artillery shells landed near the Dalai Lama's palace, triggering his flight into exile.
 The Dalai Lama secretly left the palace the following night and slipped out of Lhasa with his family and a small number of officials.
 The Chinese had not strongly guarded the Potala, as they did not believe it likely that the Dalai Lama would try to flee.
-After reaching Lhoka, the Dalai Lama linked up with Kham rebels who began protecting him, and when reaching Lhotse at the Indian border, he proclaimed the restoration of Tibet's independence.
+After reaching Lhoka, the Dalai Lama linked up with Kham rebels who began protecting him and upon reaching Lhotse at the Indian border, he proclaimed the restoration of Tibet's independence.

 Rumours about the Dalai Lama's disappearance began to spread rapidly on the next day, though most still believed that he was in the palace.
 Meanwhile, the situation in the city became increasingly tense, as protesters had seized a number of machine guns.
-At this point, ex-soldiers of the Tibetan Army had joined the protesters' ranks.
+At this point, remnants of the Tibetan Army had joined the protesters' ranks.
 On 20 March, the Chinese army responded by shelling the Norbulingka to disperse the crowd, and placed its troops at a barricade that divided the city into a northern and southern part in the following night.
-The battle began early on the following day, and even though the Tibetan rebels were outnumbered and poorly armed, the street fighting proved to be "bloody".
+The battle began early on the following day and proved to be "bloody".
+Fighting in the streets continued for the next three days.
 The last Tibetan resistance was centered on the Jokhang, where Khampa refugees had set up machine guns, while a large number of Tibetans circumambulated the temple in reverence.
 The PLA started to attack the Jokhang on 23 March, and a hard-fought, three hours-long battle with many casualties on both sides ensued.
 The Chinese eventually managed to break through using a tank, whereupon they raised the flag of China on the temple, ending the uprising.
 Lhasa's streets were reportedly littered with corpses, and at least 4,000 people were arrested.

 Two British writers, Stuart and Roma Gelder, visited the Chensel Phodrang palace in the Norbulingka in 1962 and "found its contents meticulously preserved".

+The Indian government under Nehru expressed concerns of the Tibetan people and condemned China as an aggressive power due to the violent suppression of the revolt by the PLA.